Flutterando/modular/doc/docs/flutter_modular/start.md

 The main Widget's function is to instantiate the MaterialApp or CupertinoApp.

 In these main Widgets it's also necessary to set the custom route system.
-For this, **flutter_modular** has an extension that adds a helper method to automate the process.
 For this next snippet we'll use **MaterialApp**, but the process is exactly the same for CupertinoApp.

 ```dart title="lib/main.dart" {8-15}
 import 'package:flutter/material.dart';